Powerlearnproject/se-assignment-day-2-git-and-github-sirarwa/README.md

 6. GitHub is the largest host of open-source projects, fostering a vibrant community and knowledge sharing.
 7. As a cloud based service, it is accessible from anywhere.

-How Version Control Helps Maintain Project Integrity:
+How Version Control Helps Maintain Project Integrity.
 1. If you accidentally delete or overwrite files, you can easily revert to a previous version.
 2. You can see who made what changes and when, which is essential for debugging and understanding the project's history.
 3. It enables multiple developers to work on the same project simultaneously without conflicts.